American Indian Studies

 Below is a small selection of texts related to Indigenous Studies.

 When starting your research in American Indian studies, start by gathering background information on your topic.
 Tertiary sources, such as encyclopedias and reference databases, are good places to start.
+You'll find a selection of reference materials below:

 Statistics can be a useful tool when researching populations or groups.